JinLeeGG/BRS/README.md

-# Yes24 Book Recommendation System
+# Kyobo Book Recommendation System using web crawling and openAI

-A toy project that crawls book information from the Yes24 bookstore website and provides AI-powered book recommendations through a web interface.
+A toy project that crawls book information from the Kyobo bookstore website and provides AI-powered book recommendations through a web interface.

 ## 🚀 Features

-- **Web Crawling**: Automated crawling of book data from Yes24 website using Selenium
+- **Web Crawling**: Automated crawling of book data from Kyobo website using Selenium
 - **Book Search**: Search for books by keyword with automatic data collection
 - **AI Recommendations**: GPT-powered book recommendations based on user preferences
 - **Web Interface**: User-friendly Gradio interface for easy interaction